An Efficient Algorithm for Generalized Polynomial Partitioning and Its Applications: Abstract

 \section{Abstract}

-Guth~\cite{Guth-15} showed that given a family $\S$ of $n$ $\vardim$-dimensional semi-algebraic sets in ${\RR}^d$ and an integer parameter $D \geq 1$, there is a $d$-variate partitioning polynomial $P$ of degree at most $D$, so that each connected component of $\RR^d \setminus Z(P)$ intersects $O(n / D^{d-\vardim})$ sets from~$\S$.
+In 2015, Guth proved that if $\S$ is a collection of $n$ $\vardim$-dimensional semi-algebraic sets in ${\RR}^d$ and if $D\geq 1$ is an integer, then there is a $d$-variate polynomial $P$ of degree at most $D$ so that each connected component of $\RR^d\setminus Z(P)$ intersects $O(n/D^{d-\vardim})$ sets from $\S$.
 Such a polynomial is called a \emph{generalized partitioning polynomial}.
-We present a randomized algorithm that efficiently computes such a polynomial $P$.
-Specifically, the expected running time of our algorithm is only linear in $\abs{\S}$, where the constant of proportionality depends on $d$, $D$, and the complexity of the description of~$\S$.
+We present a randomized algorithm that computes such polynomials efficiently---the expected running time of our algorithm is linear in $\abs{\S}$.
 Our approach exploits the technique of \emph{quantifier elimination} combined with that of \emph{$\eps$-samples}.
+We also present an extension of our construction to \emph{multi-level polynomial partitioning} for semi-algebraic sets in $\RR^d$.

-We present four applications of our result.
-The first is a data structure for answering point-location queries among a family of semi-algebraic sets in $\RR^d$ in $O(\log n)$ time; the second is data structure for answering range search queries with semi-algebraic ranges in $O(\log n)$ time; the third is a data structure for answering vertical ray-shooting queries among semi-algebraic sets in $\RR^{d}$ in $O(\log^2 n)$ time; and the fourth is an efficient algorithm for cutting algebraic planar curves into pseudo-segments, i.e., into Jordan arcs, each pair of which intersect at most once.
+We present five applications of our result.
+The first is a data structure for answering point-enclosure queries among a family of semi-algebraic sets in $\RR^d$ in $O(\log n)$ time, with storage complexity and expected preprocessing time of $O(n^{d+\eps})$.
+The second is a data structure for answering range-searching queries with semi-algebraic ranges in $\RR^d$ in $O(\log n)$ time, with $O(n^{t+\eps})$ storage and expected preprocessing time, where $t > 0$ is an integer that depends on $d$ and the description complexity of the ranges.
+The third is a data structure for answering vertical ray-shooting queries among semi-algebraic sets in $\RR^{d}$ in $O(\log^2 n)$ time, with $O(n^{d+\eps})$ storage and expected preprocessing time.
+The fourth is an efficient algorithm for cutting algebraic curves in $\RR^2$ into pseudo-segments.
+The fifth application is for eliminating depth cycles among triangles in $\RR^3$, where we show a nearly-optimal algorithm to cut $n$ pairwise disjoint non-vertical triangles in~${\RR}^3$ into pieces that form a depth order.